Skip to content

 Shabbos elevators in Jerusalem hotels, how they actually work.

-A Shabbos elevator is an elevator set to an automatic cycle on Shabbos and Yom Tov — typically stopping at every floor on the way up and on the way down — so that no passenger action (pressing a button, triggering a sensor) is required to move between floors.
+A Shabbos elevator is an elevator set to an automatic cycle on Shabbos and Yom Tov — commonly stopping at every floor on the way up and down (some are set to stop at alternate floors, or only on the descent) — so that no passenger action (pressing a button, triggering a sensor) is required to move between floors.
 Most Jerusalem kosher hotels run at least one elevator on Shabbos mode from before candle-lighting through motzei Shabbos.

 The mechanism is older than it looks — Shabbos elevators have been a standard feature of Israeli buildings since the 1970s — but the halachic analysis has evolved as elevators themselves have added regenerative braking, weight sensors, and safety electronics.